imgag/megSAP/doc/install_unix.md

 	> cd megSAP/data
 	> chmod 755 *.sh

-Next, we install all required tools
+Next, we install all required tools and download apptainer containers of required tools:

 	> ./download_tools.sh
-	> ./download_tools_somatic.sh #only needed for somatic analysis
-	> ./download_tools_rna.sh #only needed for RNA analysis
+	> ./download_container.sh

 Next, we need to download and index the reference genome: